sbkashif/sbkashif.github.io/index.md

 {% include social_icons_inline.html %}

 ## Hello!
-I'm Salman, currently a Postdoctoral Researcher at SUNY Buffalo.
+I'm Salman, currently a Research Professional at the University of Minnesota.

-My postdoctoral work with [Prof. Kaihang Shi](https://shiresearchgroup.github.io) focuses on understanding selectivity mechanisms in zeolitic membranes for applications in energy storage and chemical seperations.
-Prior to this, I completed my PhD from Clemson University in [Prof. Sapna Sarupria's](https://sarupriagroup.github.io) group where I investigated fouling mechanisms in polyamide water purification membranes.
+My previous postdoctoral training with [Prof. Kaihang Shi](https://shiresearchgroup.github.io) focused on understanding selectivity mechanisms in zeolitic membranes for applications in energy storage and chemical seperations.
+Prior to that, I completed my PhD from Clemson University in [Prof. Sapna Sarupria's](https://sampel-group.github.io) group where I investigated fouling mechanisms in polyamide water purification membranes.

 ### Expertise:
 - Molecular Dynamics (MD) simulations